Michael Harris II Player Props: Braves vs. Yankees

 Michael Harris II At The Plate

-- He has scored in 38.9% of his games this season, with more than one run scored in 11.6%.
+- He has scored in 37 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.